 How to Make Ground Turkey and Zucchini Skillet

-I am using a very large skillet about 14″ wide to hold ground turkey zucchini and other ingredients.
-You can cut back on zucchini or turkey a bit if your skillet is 12″, smaller or not deep enough.
+I am using a very large skillet about 14-inch wide to hold all ingredients.
+You can cut back on zucchini or turkey a bit if your skillet is 12-inch, smaller or not deep enough.

-Cook meat: Add ground turkey and cook for 5-7 minutes, constantly breaking into pieces and stirring.
+2. Cook meat: Add ground turkey and cook for 5-7 minutes, constantly breaking into pieces and stirring with a wooden spoon.

-Add pesto and cheese: Turn off heat, add tomatoes and pesto, then stir.
-Garnish with Parmesan cheese.
+4. Add pesto and cheese: Turn off heat, add tomatoes and pesto, then stir.
+Garnish with Parmesan cheese and sprinkle with fresh basil, if you wish.

 Tips for Best Results

 For all my boys, I cooked young potatoes with dill as low carb isn’t for them.
-Instant Pot brown rice or Instant Pot quinoa would be great for some complex carbs.
+Instant Pot brown rice or Instant Pot quinoa would be great to soak up the juices from the tomatoes and pesto.

-Storing: Refrigerate leftovers in an airtight container for up to 3 days as meal prep for healthy lunch ideas.
+Store: Keep leftovers in an airtight container in refrigerator for up to 3 days.

 I do not recommend to freeze this dish as zucchini do not freeze well.
 If this recipe is too much, cut it in half.